Iqra327/React-Practice-Projects/README.md

 A fun and interactive game where players try to match a selected number with a dice roll to earn points.<br>
 **Live Demo:** https://react-practice-projects-gold.vercel.app/

+# Crypto Dashboard
+A cryptocurrency dashboard application built with React, Chakra UI, and React Router DOM.
+This project allows users to navigate between different pages including a Dashboard, Transactions, and Support, offering a seamless user experience for viewing and managing cryptocurrency data.<br>
+**Live Demo:** Check out the live demo here: https://react-practice-projects-fs8l.vercel.app/.

 # Contact-Us-Page:
 A simple contact us page.